penmuse/ruby-core/symbol.md

   soldiers.map(&:name) #=> ["Big Mike", "Small John", "Lightening Larry"]
 ```

-Now you know why need to make those stops we made at symbols and procs as such the question now won't be what each components of the code mean but rather, **How?**
+Now you know why we needed to make those stops we made at symbols and procs as such the question now won't be what each components of the code mean but rather, **How?**

-To explain, we need to answer our pending question what exactly is the magic of the **&**?
+To explain, we need to answer our pending question what exactly is the magic of the **&**

-The & calls `to_proc` on the object, and passes it as a block to the method.
+The **&** calls `to_proc` on the object, and passes it as a block to the method.
 As such, if you put & in front of a Proc instance in the argument position, that will be interpreted as a block.
-If you combine something other than a Proc instance with &, then implicit class casting will try to convert that to a Proc instance using to_proc method defined on that object if there is any.
-In case of a Symbol instance, like above, to_proc works in this way:
+If you combine something other than a Proc instance with &, then implicit class casting will try to convert that to a Proc instance using `to_proc` method defined on that object (if any).
+In the case of a Symbol instance, like above, `to_proc` works in this way:

 ```ruby
   class Symbol